View a powerpoint slide PEST Analysis | Take an exercise here | The Marketing Environment | The Micro Environment

 The second element of a PEST analysis involves

 All businesses are affected by national and global economic factors.

-National and global interest rate and fiscal policy will be set around
+National (and global) interest rates and fiscal policy is set around

 economic conditions.
 The climate of the economy dictates how consumers,

 suppliers and other organisational stakeholders such as suppliers and

 creditors behave within society.
 An economy undergoing recession will have high unemployment, low spending

 power and low stakeholder confidence.
 Conversely a “booming” or growing economy will have low unemployment, high spending power and

 A successful organisation will respond to economic conditions and stakeholder